synthara/rv2/doc/03_reference/cs_registers.rst

 Reset Value: ``0x0000_0000``

-Accessible in Debug Mode or M-Mode when trigger support is enabled (using the DbgTriggerEn parameter).
+Accessible in Debug Mode or M-Mode.

 Number of the currently selected trigger starting at 0.
-The number of triggers is configured by the DbgHwNumLen parameter.
+The number of triggers is 1.

 Writing a value larger than or equal to the number of supported triggers will write the highest valid index.
 This allows a debugger to detect the allowed number of triggers by reading back the value.